 - people understand and learn better visually, and when they feel connected and engaged

-- inefficient workflows cause undue burden on nurses and doctors and are costly
+- inefficient workflows cause an undue burden on nurses and doctors and are costly

 In our new white paper, we explore how to plan patient education based on the needs of the population served and how to make work -and life- easier and more fulfilling for care teams with integrated and smart workflows.